 13.1.
-Power-up and wake-up
+Start-up

-After powering the module the /RESET pin shall be held LOW for another $\Delta t = t1-t0$ of 1ms after the VDD is stable to ensure a safe start-up.
+After powering the module, the /RESET pin shall be held LOW for another $\Delta t = t1$ -t0 of 1 ms after the VDD is stable, to ensure a safe start-up.
 In the command mode, the module sends a CMD_START_IND on the /UTXD to indicated "ready for operation".
 This indication is done with BUSY pin pulled to LOW in the transparent mode.
 The timing behaviour is the same in case of wake-up from sleep.
-Table 20 shows timing parameters for the start-up sequence.
+Table 21 shows timing parameters for the start-up sequence.

-Applying a reset (e.g. a host temporarily pulling the /RESET pin down for at least 1ms and releasing it again) after the VCC is stable will also be sufficient.
+Applying a reset (e.g. a host temporarily pulling the /RESET pin down for at least 1 ms and releasing it again) after the VCC is stable, will also be sufficient.